Introduction – What Is A Product Footprint

 Regardless of when the majority of a product’s emissions occur, reducing them comes back to a question of design.
 For materials this may be a case of using less of a material, substituting it with a less carbon intensive alternative or sourcing recycled materials.
 In the manufacturing phase a simplified design can reduce energy needs.
 While accessing lower carbon energy can limit emissions per energy input.
 For distribution smaller packaging, lighter weight and alternative freight choices can all reduce emissions.
 And in the use phase intelligent design can reduce a products energy needs and make it more durable.
 Finally the choice of materials and design for dis-assembly can improve the recycling of a product when it reaches the disposal stage.

-Perhaps the major area where low-carbon design has already taken hold is in the use phase of electrical products.
 A combination of improving technology, government mandates and rising electricity prices has resulted in the electrical goods industry radically improving the energy efficiency of products.